Niterux/TF2MicSpamAssistanceScript/README.md

 ### Instruction

-- the deno install command should install the npm dependencies I think
+- Running the deno install in the script directory will install the needed NPM dependencies

 - Use VB-CABLE to pipe audio to TF2

-- Demo support must be enabled for all servers in TF2
+- Demo support will be enabled for all servers in TF2

 - Please configure all paths and launch options in the script file